 Energy-related emissions can be reduced through three primary methods: conservation (using less energy through a change in behavior or the designed environment), efficiency (using energy more effectively through technological improvements), and fuel switching (using a different form of energy to achieve the same result).
 Tables 1.6 and 1.7 demonstrate the important role that fuel switching will likely play in the achievement of the 2050 community emission reduction target.
-Each of the core building energy and Transportation strategies with a "High" or "Very High" emission reduction potential is a form of fuel switching.
+Each of the core Building Energy and Transportation strategies with a "High" or "Very High" emission reduction potential is a form of fuel switching.
 The CPR's emphasis on fuel switching strategies over other types of strategies is related to the scale of emission reductions needed to achieve the 2050 community target, and the reality that conservation and efficiency have more cultural/technical limits as compared to fuel switching.
 While concerted local, State, and Federal actions will be required to reduce existing barriers to fuel switching, it offers reduction potential of the scale needed.

-Note: Hydrogen was not included as a future Transportation fuel because: (a) it is still speculative that hydrogen will achieve mass adoption [only Japan has anything close to market-scale hydrogen], and (b) its level of emissions depends greatly on the fuel source of the hydrogen (e.g., clean electricity generation, natural gas, etc.) and it is therefore difficult to model hydrogen's emission reduction potential.
+Note: The emissions reduction potential of hydrogen was not modeled as a future transportation fuel because (a) it is still speculative that hydrogen will achieve mass adoption [only Japan has anything close to market-scale hydrogen], and (b) its level of emissions depends greatly on the fuel source of the hydrogen (e.g., clean electricity generation, natural gas, etc.) and it is therefore difficult to model hydrogen's emission reduction potential.
+That said, the CPR includes Transportation Strategy D to further investigate hydrogen as a fuel source.
+For more information, see Chapter 4.